marybeshaw/skill-building-program/badges-in-development/frontier/_micro_expressjs-basics.md

 Goals:
 ------

-- You have demonstrated what ExpressJS is, and where it fits in the Frontier stack
+- You have demonstrated what ExpressJS is, and where it fits in a web stack
 - You should be aware of several of the common practices and techniques used with ExpressJS

 Intro